CTSRD-CHERI/morello-early-performance-results/src/performance-methodology/abis-code-generation-and-compilation.md

 To work around this behavior, we have developed a *Benchmark ABI*, which uses global bounds for the program counter capability (PCC) and any return capabilities throughout execution.
-All other n-memory and in-register code capability values retain narrowed bounds (e.g., those set up by the run-time linker), but code generation uses integer rather than capability jumps, retaining global bounds in PCC regardless of control flow.
+All other in-memory and in-register code capability values retain narrowed bounds (e.g., those set up by the run-time linker), but code generation uses integer rather than capability jumps, retaining global bounds in PCC regardless of control flow.